 - Store your new and canceled checks in a safe place.

-- To help keep thieves from stealing your identity, destroy or store financial information securely (including bank statements, invoices, ATM and credit card receipts).
+- To help keep thieves from stealing your identity, destroy or store financial information securely (including bank statements, invoices, ATM receipts and credit card receipts).